SF9: Zuho's agency transition

-2024–Present: Lineup changes and recent releases
+2024–present: Lineup changes and recent releases

 SF9 released their fifteenth extended play, Love Race, on March 11, 2025, with six members actively participating.
-Member Jaeyoon rejoined the group following the completion of his mandatory military service, while Dawon remained enlisted, and Zuho did not take part in the album’s promotions.
+Member Jaeyoon rejoined the group following the completion of his mandatory military service, while Dawon remained enlisted, and Zuho did not take part in the album's promotions.
 The EP contained six tracks, including the lead single "Love Race", and sold over 74,000 copies.

 Solo activities and concerts

 Member Hwiyoung made his solo debut on June 20, 2024, with the single album Traveling Fish, which featured three self-composed tracks.
 On November 23, 2024, leader Youngbin held his first solo fan meeting titled "Bohemian", which sold out shortly after ticket sales opened.

 On June 21–22, 2025, SF9 held their first solo concert in Seoul in over two years, titled "2025 SF9 LIVE FANTASY #5 – LOVE DAWN", at KBS Arena.
 The setlist included songs from Love Race and their previous extended play Fantasy, alongside earlier hits such as "RPM", "Good Guy", and "BIBORA".

 On July 15, 2025, FNC Entertainment announced that SF9 would embark on the "2025 SF9 LIVE FANTASY #5 – LOVE DAWN" world tour, with performances scheduled across Europe and the United States from October to December 2025.
-The European leg included cities such as Helsinki, London, and Warsaw, while the U.S. leg covered Boston, New York, Chicago, Houston, and Los Angeles.
+The European leg included cities such as Helsinki, London, and Warsaw, while the U.S. leg covered Boston, New York, Chicago, Houston, Portland and Los Angeles.